Juventus news: Sami Khedira returns to squad to face AC Milan following heart problem | Goal.com

-Khedira returns to the Juventus squad for AC Milan clash following heart problem
+Khedira returns to Juventus squad for AC Milan clash following heart problem

 Sami Khedira has returned to the Juventus squad for their Serie A game at home to AC Milan on Saturday.